1.2 - The Chaplaincy Council and the Incumbent

 - At the Chaplaincy Annual Meeting, the Chaplaincy Council should provide an annual report in relation to safeguarding.
 In the Chaplaincy Council’s annual report will be a statement which reports on progress and a statement as to whether or not the Chaplaincy Council has complied with the duty to have “due regard” to the House of Bishops’ Safeguarding Policy and Practice Guidance: Church Representation Rules 9(2A).

-- At the Chaplaincy Annual Meeting, adopt and reaffirm the Chaplaincy Safeguarding Policy, and Chaplaincy Safeguarding Policy Addendum (NEW DOC NEEDS ADDING) where required, which must be signed and returned, along with all other parts of the Chaplaincy Council Annual Return, to the Diocesan Office.
+- At the Chaplaincy Annual Meeting, adopt and reaffirm the Chaplaincy Safeguarding Policy, and Chaplaincy Safeguarding Policy Addendum (to follow) where required, which must be signed and returned, along with all other parts of the Chaplaincy Council Annual Return, to the Diocesan Office.

 Hire out church premises

-Ensure an addendum to a hire agreement is always used when any person/body hires church premises (i.e. a church building or a church hall) for activity that involves children, young people or vulnerable adults; for example, a pre-school, youth group or mental health support group (see Hire of Church Premises Agreement - Safeguarding Provision) (NEW DOC NEEDS ADDING).
+Ensure an addendum to a hire agreement is always used when any person/body hires church premises (i.e. a church building or a church hall) for activity that involves children, young people or vulnerable adults; for example, a preschool, youth group or mental health support group (see Hire of Church Premises Agreement - Safeguarding Provision) (to follow).
 This does not include hiring by private individuals for private events (e.g. a child’s birthday party).

 Joint work with other churches